Originally published July 2013.

 Splendor.
 Beauty.
 Expanse.
 As amazing as that rock formation is, God created it; He doesn’t reside in it.

 Powerful.
 Amazing.
 Soothing.
 Yes.
-But, regardless of what the latest health guru tells you, the God of the Universe does not mystically linger in your little bottle of essential oil or supplement.
-I don’t care what the catchy name on the label says.
+But, the God of the Universe does not mystically linger in your little bottle of essential oil or incense.
+I don’t care what the name on the label says.
+If you’ve been freaking out about that, you’re missing the point.

 God spoke herbs and essential oils into existence at Creation when He formed the plants, trees, flowers, and shrubs and gave them to man (Genesis 1:29), but they are gifts given for our service (Psalm 104:14; Ezekiel 47:12).
 Good gifts.
 Just, don’t look for God there.
 Instead, open your Bible.